stlee42/epubfx/README.md

 - book browser
 - Creating of ebooks by free configurable templates (put only a epub file into a folder, the system find it and the user can choose this epub as template)
-- HTML-Editor with syntax highlighting and undo/redo
+- HTML editor with syntax highlighting and undo/redo
-- CSS-Editor with syntax highlighting and undo/redo
+- CSS editor with syntax highlighting and undo/redo
 - auto completion of [, {, ( and " with the second part of it
 - spell check
 - Applying text snippets and text snippets editor
 - inserting images and other media into book using configurable templates
 - inserting tables using configurable templates
+- inserting links to internal and external targets
 - Preview of xhtml file
 - basic search function
 - creating toc ncx (epub 2) and nav (epub 3)